 Documentation

-CapyDB gives you standard PostgreSQL with direct and pooled connections, disposable previews, backups, restores, imports, and organization-scoped API keys.
+CapyDB is managed Postgres hosting.
+Standard direct and pooled connections, disposable previews, backups and PITR restores, imports, integrations, webhooks, and a real API.
 No proprietary SDK required.

 What you actually get